Bob Inglis: Tenure

-On climate change, Inglis said that conservatives should go with the facts, and the science, and accept the National Academy of Sciences' conclusion that climate change is caused by human activities and poses significant risks, which 97 percent of climate scientists agree with.
-Studies conclude that coal power plants are responsible for 23,600 premature deaths in the U.S. per year, and conservatives should hold them accountable, he said, perhaps with a carbon tax on their emissions.
+On climate change, Inglis said that conservatives should go with the facts and the science, and accept the National Academy of Sciences' conclusion that climate change is caused by human activities and poses significant risks, which 97 percent of climate scientists agree with.
+He proposes eliminating all energy subsidies and replacing income and payroll taxes with a revenue neutral carbon tax.
+In 2009, he introduced the Raise Wages, Cut Carbon Act.

 Inglis is a staunch advocate of a federal prohibition of online poker.
 He also supported actions to aid people in war-torn Darfur.
 In 2006, he co-sponsored H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act and H.R.
 4777, the Internet Gambling Prohibition Act.
-On December 27, 2008, Inglis published an op-ed in The New York Times in support of a revenue neutral carbon tax.

 In October 2007, before the South Carolina 2008 Republican presidential primary, Inglis told presidential candidate Mitt Romney, a Mormon, "[Y]ou cannot equate Mormonism with Christianity; you cannot say, 'I am a Christian just like you.'"
 Inglis stated "If he [Romney] does that, every Baptist preacher in the South is going to have to go to the pulpit on Sunday and explain the differences."

 On September 15, 2009, Inglis was one of seven Republicans to cross party lines in voting to disapprove fellow South Carolina Republican Joe Wilson for a lack of decorum during President Obama's address to a joint session of Congress.
 He was one of eight House Republicans to support the DREAM Act.